17 Easy Car Free Day Trips & Tours From Edinburgh: A local’s guide 2025

 Things to do with just one day in Rosslyn

 You’ll fall in love with Rosslyn Chapel, this ornate mini-cathedral nestled in an enchanted glen in a village just beyond Edinburgh’s city limits.
-Although this day trip from Edinburgh is self guided, admissions to the chapel are times and ticketed so make sure to reserve in advance.
+Although this day trip from Edinburgh is self-guided, admissions to the chapel are timed and ticketed so make sure to reserve in advance.
 Check out my comprehensive guide to making the most of your trip to Rosslyn Chapel.

 Things to do if you’ve got a little more time in Rosslyn